arcuri82/testing_security_development_enterprise_systems/doc/intro/exercises/quiz-game/quiz-game-part-10.md

 * `login.xhtml`: provide a form with button in which one can try to login by providing a username and a password.
-  If one fails to log in, an error messag should be displayed.
+  If one fails to log in, an error message should be displayed.

 * `signup.xhtml`: similar to `login.xhtml`, but instead of logging in an existing user, do a create a new one.